 Sanjna does not simply disappear.
 Before leaving, she creates a perfect double of herself, a being made of her own shadow, and instructs that double to take her place beside Surya.
 The double is named छाया (Chhaya), literally shadow.
 Sanjna gives Chhaya only one warning: under no condition is she to reveal that she is not the original wife.

 Chhaya is convincing.
 She lives in Sanjna's place for years.
-She tends to Surya, manages the solar household, and bears him children of her own, Shani first among them.
+She tends to Surya, manages the solar household, and bears him children of her own, including Shani.
 The Sun does not at first notice the substitution, partly because Chhaya is faithful and partly because the brilliance of his own form does not encourage close looking back.
 The substitution is also serious mythologically.
 It is the moment at which the Sun, the great witness of the day, is for once not seeing what is right in front of him.

 This becomes the first quiet astrological clue in the story.
 The atmakaraka witness function of Surya, the soul-light that sees everything, has a blind spot precisely where his own household is concerned.
 The story names the blind spot before any conflict erupts.
 When Shani is later born, that blind spot will become the wound from which the entire Sun-Saturn relationship grows.